Northrop Grumman Demonstrates New Sensor Capability for the Emerging Battlespace

 Sydney Kamlager-Dove U.S. House of Representatives from California's 37th district

-Sydney Kamlager-Dove addresses government spending and sports events in recent tweets
+Sydney Kamlager-Dove criticizes Supreme Court ruling and GOP actions in recent tweets

 Sydney Kamlager-Dove U.S. House of Representatives from California's 37th district